 - Daily Standup: the team meets during the sprint to talk about their goals, completed tasks and blockers.

 - Sprint Review: the team presents the work they have completed throughout the sprint.

 - Sprint Retrospective: the team reflects at the end of each sprint on how the process is working and discusses any changes that need to be made.

 We'll discuss Sprint Planning, Daily Standups, Sprint Reviews and Sprint Retrospectives in more detail in the next sections.

 All About Sprint Planning Meetings

-Sprint Planning meetings occur before each sprint and, like the name suggests, center out planning out what will happen during the sprint itself.
+Sprint Planning meetings occur before each sprint and, like the name suggests, center on planning out what will happen during the sprint itself.

 The Benefits of Sprint Planning Meetings

-Likewise, running sprint planning meetings can be hugely beneficial within the Scrum process as they help focus the Scrum team on their goals during the sprints themselves, keeping everyone on the same page and boosting productivity.
+Likewise, running sprint planning meetings can be hugely beneficial within the Scrum process as they help focus the Scrum team on their goals during the sprints themselves, keeping your team on track and boosting productivity.